mendersoftware/mender/CONTRIBUTING.md

 * Bad:

 ```
-Refactor X.
+refactor: X.

 Changelog: None
 ```

 ```
-Refactor Y to use X.
+refactor: Y to use X.
 ...but also, fix some more of X!

 Changelog: None
 ```

 ```
-Add tests for X and Y.
+chore: Add tests for X and Y.

 Changelog: None
 ```

 ```
-Fix even more of X and Y to make the tests pass, d'oh!
+fix: even more of X and Y to make the tests pass, d'oh!

 Changelog: None
 ```